 The is not a prospect filter returns a segment of subscribers who have not yet reached the Initial Score you’ve set in your account.

 You can use the Events performed filter to segment your list by specific Lead Scoring events.

-For example, the following filter will return a segment of subscribers were Inactive for a week during the previous calendar month.
+For example, the following filter returns a segment of subscribers who were Inactive for a week during the previous calendar month.

 You can trigger automation in your workflow and rules when a subscriber reaches the Lead Threshold you've configured in your account.

 When a subscriber’s lead score reaches that value, Drip records the following event: